Renfrewshire West and Levern Valley

-Renfrewshire West and Levern Valley is a new constituency of the Scottish Parliament (Holyrood).
-It will elect one Member of the Scottish Parliament (MSP) by the first past the post method of election.
-It will form one of ten constituencies within the new West Scotland electoral region, which will also elect seven additional members to produce a form of proportional representation for the region as a whole.
+Renfrewshire West and Levern Valley is a county constituency of the Scottish Parliament covering parts of the council areas of Renfrewshire and East Renfrewshire.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
+It is also one of ten constituencies in the West Scotland electoral region, which elects seven additional members, in addition to the ten constituency MSPs, to produce a form of proportional representation for the region as a whole.